weilinyang24/trace-video-fake-news-detection/README.md

 **[View the full case study (PDF)](assets/case_study.pdf)**

-The case study illustrates the multimodal evidence and reasoning process used by AgentVideoMMD for short-video fake news detection.
+The case study illustrates the multimodal evidence and reasoning process used by trace for short-video fake news detection.

 ## Notes